Videl: Dragon Ball Super

+Dragon Ball GT

+Videl plays a minor role in the Dragon Ball GT series, and is often seen in the company of her mother-in-law Chi-Chi.
+Videl and Gohan are later possessed by Baby and attack their daughter Pan.
+They are intercepted by Uub and later cured from Baby's influence.
+Videl is last seen when Goku says goodbye to everyone and departs the mortal world with Shenron at the end of the series.

 In Akira Toriyama's films

 Videl appears as a supporting character in multiple films with the Dragon Ball Z branding.
 In Broly – Second Coming, she accompanies Gohan, Goten and Trunks in their search for the Dragon Balls and encounters a revived Broly.
-In Fusion Reborn she assists Chi-Chi with domestic chores, and later Gohan with fending off a horde of revived villains from the series' history; in Wrath of the Dragon, she pursues criminals as a costumed vigilante alongside Gohan, and calls herself the "Great Saiyaman 2" or "Great Saiyawoman".
+In Fusion Reborn she assists Chi-Chi with domestic chores, and later Gohan with fending off a horde of revived villains from the series' history. in Wrath of the Dragon, she pursues criminals as a costumed vigilante alongside Gohan, calling herself the Great Saiyawoman or the Great Saiyaman 2.

 Her participation in the Super Saiyan God ritual in Dragon Ball Super is an adaptation of a similar scene from the 2013 film Dragon Ball Z: Battle of Gods.
 In this version, Gohan discovers that Videl is pregnant with their child after she is accidentally injured by a pistol-wielding Mai from the Pilaf Gang.

 Videl makes a minor appearance in Dragon Ball Super: Super Hero, in which she requests Piccolo to pick up Pan from school as both she and Gohan were too busy.

 Other appearances

 Videl appears in the 2008 Dragon Ball: Yo!
 Son Goku and His Friends Return!! television special, and the 2013 crossover show Dream 9 Toriko & One Piece & Dragon Ball Z Super Collaboration Special!!.
-Videl plays a minor role in the Dragon Ball GT series, and is often seen in the company of her mother-in-law Chi-Chi.
-Videl and her husband are later possessed by Baby, and attack their daughter Pan when she attempts to help other civilians who are under Baby's influence, but they are intercepted by Uub and are later cured from Baby's influence.
-She is last seen when Goku says goodbye to everyone and departs the mortal world with Shenron at the end of the series.

-Videl has appeared in several Dragon Ball video games, often as a playable character: examples include the Dragon Ball Z: Budokai series, the Dragon Ball Z: Budokai Tenkaichi, Super Dragon Ball Z, Dragon Ball Xenoverse and its sequel.
-She appears in post-launch downloadable content DLC for 2018's Dragon Ball FighterZ, initially as a match commentator in March 2018, and later as a playable character in 2019.
-Videl's unique gameplay mechanics reflect her portrayal in the original source material as a skilled human martial artist who is underpowered compared to other recurring series characters, but nevertheless is bolstered by her partnership with Gohan.
+Videl has appeared in several Dragon Ball video games, often as a playable character: examples include the Dragon Ball Z: Budokai series, the Dragon Ball Z: Budokai Tenkaichi series, Super Dragon Ball Z, Dragon Ball Xenoverse and its sequel.

+She appears in post-launch downloadable content for 2018's Dragon Ball FighterZ, initially as a match commentator in March 2018, and later as a playable character in 2019.
 Videl is the only character in FighterZ with an alternate appearance: players may toggle between her default short haired look and her original twin pigtail hairstyle.
+She is also playable in Dragon Ball: Sparking!
+Zero.